Laboratory analysis of benzalkonium chloride

 Importance of analysis

 Benzalkonium chloride is widely used in a variety of formulations, from pharmaceuticals to industrial disinfectants.
-Laboratory analyses allow for:
+Laboratory analyses allow us to:

-- Ensure compliance with current regulations, such as ISO standards or European directives.
+• Ensure compliance with applicable regulations, such as ISO standards or European directives.

-- Identify any impurities or damage to ensure user safety.
+• Identify any potential impurities or damage to ensure user safety.

 Common analytical techniques